dsc-courses/dsc10-2025-sp/syllabus.md

 Waitlisted to students may attend lecture and discussion, space-permitting, and can also watch podcast recordings.
 You can (and should) still submit assignments if you are on the waitlist.
 If you get off the waitlist and are able to join the class, you will not get any extensions on past-due assignments.

 Waitlisted students should have access to DataHub to work on assignments.
 You may need to add yourself to some course tools; see the [Getting Started](#-getting-started) section of the syllabus.
-If you need access to Gradescope, send a private message to the instructional staff on Ed with your name, PID, and email address.
+If you need access to Gradescope, send a private message to the instructional staff on Campuswire with your name, PID, and email address.

 **What are my chances of getting off the waitlist?**